Gravitation as a Plastic Distortion of the Lorentz Vacuum: Introduction

 As well known Minkowski spacetime is the mathematical structure used as the\ `arena' for the classical theories of fields and particles and also for the so called relativistic quantum field theories \cite{bolog}.

-In the classical relativistic theories of fields and particles it can be shown that there exists trustworthy conservation laws for the energy-momentum, angular momentum and conservation of the center of mass for any system of particles and fields\footnote{In the relativistic quantum filed theories, where fields live in Minkowski spacetime, there are trustful conservation laws for any system of interacting fields.}.
+In the classical relativistic theories of fields and particles it can be shown that there exists trustful conservation laws for the energy-momentum, angular momentum and conservation of the center of mass for any system of particles and fields\footnote{In the relativisitc quantum filed theories there are trustful conservation laws for any system of interacting fields.}.
 The proof \footnote{See, e.g., \cite{logunov1,rodcap2007}.} of that statement depends crucially on the existence of the ten Killing vector fields of the Minkowski metric tensor $ \mbox{\boldmath{$\eta$}} $ .